Get

 cat and bird

-Cats are vocally gifted and can produce up to 21 distinct vocalizations.1 Although cat owners are accustomed to their pets meowing, they may be baffled by their chattering.
-Chattering is a unique sound that cats make after seeing prey, such as birds, while looking out the window.
+Cats are vocally gifted and can produce up to about 21 distinct vocalizations.1 Although cat owners are accustomed to their pets meowing, they may be baffled by their chattering.
+Chattering is a unique sound that cats make after seeing potential prey, such as birds, while looking out the window.
 It is characterized by quick, rhythmic jaw movements interposed by short, high-pitched chirps and tweets.

 divider cat faces 2 oct 2024